otp.DataSource#

 datetime.datetime,otp.datetime, default=None) – Allows to specify a whole day instead of passing explicitlystartandendparameters.
 If it is set along with thestartandendparameters then last two are ignored.schema_policy (‘tolerant’, ‘tolerant_strict’, ‘fail’, ‘fail_strict’, ‘manual’, ‘manual_strict’, default=

-onetick.py.adaptive) –Schema deduction policy:
+onetick.py.adaptive) –Schema deduction policy.

 ’fail_strict’ The same as ‘tolerant_strict’, but if the database schema can’t be deduced, raises an Exception.

-’manual’ The resulting schema is a combination of
+’manual’ The resulting

-schema.
-Compatibility with database schema will not be checked.
-If some fields specified inschemado not exist in the database, their values will be set to some default value for a type (0 for integers, NaNs for floats, empty string for strings, epoch for datetimes).
+schemado not exist in the database, their values will be set to some default value for a type (0 for integers, NaNs for floats, empty string for strings, epoch for datetimes).guess_schema (bool, default=None) –

 Deprecated since version 1.3.16.